Free fire pump weekly test procedure

 Preview the template

-See the first part of the test procedure below.
-Enter your email above to download the full fire pump weekly test procedure (PDF-ready).
+See the first part of the fire pump weekly test procedure below.
+Download the full version above.

 A weekly fire pump test is a routine operational check required under AS 2941 (Fixed fire protection installations - Pumpset systems).
 The test confirms that the fire pump starts correctly on both automatic and manual signal, runs at rated speed for a minimum of 30 minutes, produces adequate suction and discharge pressure, and that all supporting systems (diesel engine, jockey pump, controller alarms, suction tank) are functioning.
 The weekly test is an observation and recording procedure, not a maintenance event.
 Fluid changes, component replacement and performance curve testing are reserved for the annual service.
 The test takes approximately 30 to 45 minutes and should be performed by a competent person familiar with the fire pump installation.